tmlittau/QuASAr_slim/docs/README.md

 - `plots/bar_disjoint.py` — parallel disjoint benchmark comparison.
 Produces a
   two-bar chart per `(n, blocks)` pair showing QuASAr's parallel runtime next to the best whole-circuit baseline with the simulator type encoded in the bar colour.
+Pass `--memory-out` (or `--memory-out=auto` alongside `--out`) to also render the memory comparison plot in a single invocation.
 - `plots/compare_total.py` — convenience helpers to compare total QuASAr vs baseline runtimes or visualise SSD partition timings.

-Each plotter accepts `--suite-dir` (directory with suite JSON files) and `--out` for the output image path.
+Each plotter accepts `--suite-dir` (directory with suite JSON files) and `--out` for the output image path; `bar_disjoint` additionally exposes `--memory-out` to render the memory comparison bars.

 ## Ablation study script